firecrow/crowtype/README.md

-CrowTypes is a typing framework that aims to set a framework for typing of c objects which allows for dynamic typing, using a central struct at the begining of each object with information about how to interact with that object.
+CrowType is a dynamic typing framework for C objects, it uses an expected struct at the begining of each object with a predictible set of information, which defines the rest of the objects information and memory structure.